 Lithuania’s banking sector: Facts & Figures

 Credit growth in Lithuania is picking up.
-Funding conditions remain very supportive, as final interest rates on loans for both non-financial enterprises and households remain one of the lowest in the euro area.
-Favourable economic situation contributed to a rising credit portfolio, which resumed growth in mid-2015.
-The annual increase in loan portfolio for non-financial companies in September 2016 soared by almost 10%, while households credits rose by 3.7%.
-After a long period of deleveraging, which was characterised by a contraction of the loan portfolio, positive credit growth is suggesting optimism, as funding starts reaching small- and medium-sized companies that were previously cut off due to higher risks.
+Funding conditions remain very supportive, as final interest rates on loans for both non-financial enterprises and households remain among the lowest in the euro area.
+A favourable economic situation contributed to a growing credit portfolio.
+The loan portfolio grew by 8.8% year-on-year in December 2016.
+After a long period of deleveraging, which was characterised by a contraction of the loan portfolio, positive credit growth suggests optimism, as funding starts reaching small and medium-sized companies that were previously cut off, due to higher risks.
 The household loan portfolio consists predominantly of housing credits.
 Rising housing affordability also supports private sector lending.

-As of 1 February 2017, banks and credit unions will be required to provide the possibility for residents to receive all key payment services for the affordable price of no more than €1.50 per month (and no more than €0.75 for low-income residents).
-The basket includes a wide range of daily payment services, the price cap will be valid until the end of 2017 and reviewed each year.
+On 1 February 2017 regulation entered into force obliging banks and credit unions to provide a bundle of basic account services at affordable prices i.e. no more than €1.5 per month (and no more than €0.75 for low-income residents).
+The basket includes a wide range of daily payment services, the price cap will be valid until the end of 2017 and reviewed annually.